Angama L1, Albarawi S2, Duarte J1, Sharma C3, Taye SH4

-1International Committee of the Red Cross, Bogota, Colombia, 2International committee of the Red Cross, Gaza, Palestine, 3International committee of the Red Cross, Bogota, Colombia, 4International Committee of the Red Cross, Dhaka, Bangladesh, 5International committee of the Red Cross, Addis Abeba, Ethiopia
+1International Committee of the Red Cross, Bogota, Colombia, 2International committee of the Red Cross, Gaza, Palestine, 3International Committee of the Red Cross, New Delhi, India, 4International Committee of the Red Cross, Addis Abeba, Ethiopia

 Learning objective 1: Discover and discuss innovative physical rehabilitation projects fitting needs and challenges of persons with lower-limb amputation in low, middle-income and war-affected countries.

 Learning objective 2: Discuss strategies or activities that have been implemented to improve access to physical rehabilitation services and physiotherapy for persons with lower-limb amputation in low and middle-income countries.

 Learning objective 3: Discover and discuss an instrument to measure physiotherapy intervention effectiveness across humanitarian programmes.